What is Volume License?

 Who is the assigned Technical Support Provider (TSP) for my department so that I can ask him/her to install software?

-- Answer: For licensing questions, please contact the Site License Administrator at email@example.com or 757-683-5291 or the Site License Manager at firstname.lastname@example.org or 757-683-6113.
+- Answer: For licensing questions, please contact the Monarch Techstore at email@example.com or 757-683-5611.
 For installation and or technical issues, please contact your Technical Support Provider (TSP).

 Where can I get the Monarch TechStore Purchase Authorization?

-- Answer: Once approved and processed, the Site License Administrator will create a Footprints ticket and assign the ticket to your designated Technical Support Provider (TSP).
+- Answer: Once approved and processed, a Footprints ticket will be created and the ticket will be assigned to your designated Technical Support Provider (TSP).

 What is the process to obtain a copy/license?